ASC 606 News Today: Mastering Contract Liabilities

 If you can't prove it, it didn't happen.
 Meticulous documentation is your best defense in an audit and the foundation of reliable financial statements.
 Every significant judgment, estimate, and calculation related to your contract liabilities needs to be recorded.
 This includes the original contract, any amendments, and your rationale for how you applied ASC 606 principles.
 Proper classification of contract assets and liabilities can directly impact your company’s financial ratios and even debt covenants.
 Centralizing this information through system integrations can make it much easier to pull records when you need them.

-Establish Control Activities
+Establish Effective Control Activities

 Internal controls are the guardrails that keep your revenue recognition process on track.
 These are specific actions you take to prevent and detect errors or fraud.
 Noncompliance can lead to serious issues, including material weaknesses identified by your auditor, so it's critical to get this right.
 Simple controls can make a big difference.
 For example, require a manager to review and approve all revenue recognition entries.
 Implement regular reconciliations between your contract liability accounts and underlying contract data.
 These checks and balances ensure your policies are being followed correctly and give you confidence in your financial data.